openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 One of the early compromises of Java Generics is that generic type variables can only be instantiated with reference types, not primitive types.
-This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing has performance overhead.)
+This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing has performance overhead).
 With eight primitive types, this restriction is something we learned to live with, but if we can write our own flattenable data types like our `Point` above, having an `ArrayList<Point>` not be backed by a flattened array of `Point` seems to defeat, well, the point.